yasint23/MyProjects/7- Ansible-deploy-webpage-postgresql-nodejs-react/solution_files/solution-steps.md

 Connect the ansible_control node

-   - Copy the student files
+   - Copy the developer files

    - Run the commands below to install Python3 and Ansible.